Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 1. Acute form - may appear within 2 hours;

-Symptoms suggestive of pulmonary edema
+Symptoms indicating pulmonary edema

 The patient's face becomes pale and sweat appears.
-Emotional breakdown and mood with thoughts of death may manifest;
+An emotional breakdown and a mood with thoughts of death may appear;

 Providing first aid

-With increased pressure, bloodletting is performed - for children 100-200 ml of blood, for adults 200-300 ml;
+In case of high blood pressure, bloodletting is performed - 100-200 ml of blood for children, 200-300 ml for adults;

-Emergency care at such a moment is simply necessary and can save the patient's life, every second counts and can be decisive.
+Emergency care at such a moment is simply necessary and can save the patient’s life; every second counts and can be decisive.

 hjL-WK2Mvy0